shahzaib-manzoor/shahzaib-manzoor/README.md

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [shahzi113awan@gmail.com](mailto:shahzi113awan@gmail.com)
-* 🧠  I'm learning Nest js with postgresql
+* 🧠  I'm learning AWS
 * 🤝  I'm open to collaborating on open source
 * ⚡  Secret admirer of JS ❤️